 PPTN Award, DART Suburban System, Best Transit System over 250 Vehicles

-Russ Chisholm brings over 35 years of experience in developing highly successful market-based, consumer-focused, operationally efficient bus and rail transit as both a consultant and transit system manager.
-His industry experience includes developing new systems in Dallas (DART) and Saudi Arabia (SAPTCO), and helping systems reinvent themselves in St. Louis (Metro), Connecticut (CT Transit), and Nashville (MTA).
+Russ Chisholm brings over 40 years of experience in developing highly successful market-based, consumer-focused, operationally efficient bus and rail transit as both a consultant and transit system manager.
+His industry experience includes developing new systems in Dallas (DART) and Saudi Arabia (SAPTCO), and helping systems reinvent themselves in St. Louis (Metro), Connecticut (CTtransit), and Nashville (MTA, now WeGo).
 His legacy at each system was to grow transit ridership and market share with innovative service and network design, implemented with financially sustainable operating and capital programs.
-Russ founded TMD based on this best practice approach to transit system visioning, planning, and implementation, and has built TMD into one of the premier transit system redevelopment companies in North America over the past 29 years.
+Russ founded TMD in 1988 based on this best practice approach to transit system visioning, planning, and implementation, and has built TMD into one of the premier transit system redevelopment companies in North America over the past three decades.

-Russ has successfully managed and directed over 100 major transit service network redesign and implementation projects for systems in Los Angeles, Long Beach, Orange County, Riverside, San Diego, San Francisco, Sacramento, San Joaquin County, Phoenix, Tucson, Denver, Omaha, Austin, San Antonio, Minneapolis, Des Moines, Chicago, St. Louis, Nashville, Cincinnati, Cleveland, Buffalo, Baltimore, Alexandria, Charlotte, Atlanta, Pinellas County, Tampa, Broward County, and Saudi Arabia.
-He specializes in helping systems reimagine their network and service tiers to attract new market segments and meet consumer expectations, resulting in ridership growth, a sustainable financial position, a more focused corporate culture, and increased support and advocacy from the community at large.
-Russ has built many long-term relationships with transit clients through on-call engagements: San Diego MTS (since 1990), Los Angeles Metro and LADOT (1993), Charlotte (1997), Riverside Transit (1998), Denver RTD (2001), AC Transit (2001), San Francisco MTA (2006), Buffalo (2010), Des Moines (2010), and San Antonio (2013).
+Russ has successfully managed and directed over 100 major transit service network redesign and implementation projects for systems in Los Angeles, San Diego, Austin, San Francisco, San Antonio, Denver, Chicago, Minneapolis, Long Beach, Orange County, Riverside, Sacramento, Phoenix, Tucson, Omaha, Des Moines, St. Louis, Nashville, Charlotte, Atlanta, Pinellas County, Tampa, Orlando, Broward County, Cincinnati, Cleveland, Buffalo, Baltimore, Alexandria, and Saudi Arabia.
+He specializes in helping systems reimagine their network structure and service tiers to attract new market segments and meet consumer expectations, resulting in ridership growth, a sustainable financial position, a more focused corporate culture, and increased support and advocacy from the community at large.
+Russ has built many long-term relationships with transit clients through ongoing engagements: San Diego MTS (since 1990), Los Angeles Metro and LADOT (1993), Denver RTD (2000), AC Transit (2001), San Francisco MTA (2006), Buffalo (2010), Des Moines (2010), and San Antonio (2013).

 Russ is an active contributor to industry best practice in service network design, enhanced bus transit, integration of innovative public mobility modes, advanced bus and rail operations, and scheduling.
+He served as Principal Investigator for the industry’s first modern manual of scheduling best practices (TCRP Report 30, Transit Scheduling: Basic and Advanced Manuals).
 As a recipient of the Transportation Research Board’s Pyke Johnson Award for his work on innovative service design in San Diego, he enjoys a reputation for delivering successful, sustainable transit service networks that are innovative, cost-effective, and operationally viable.